The Iowa Supreme Court entered opinions in nine cases during April 2024. Opinions from April not covered elsewhere on the blog are summarized below.

 Lasondra Johnson was tried for first-degree murder for the shooting death of Jada Young-Mills outside a Waterloo residence.
 Johnson argued she acted in self defense and the shooting was justified under Iowa’s “stand your ground” law that says a person is justified in the use of reasonable force in the belief that such …

-The Iowa Supreme Court will hear oral arguments in five cases Jan.
-21, and two cases will be submitted to the Court without oral argument.
-Following are brief summaries of those cases.
+The Iowa Supreme Court will hear arguments in seven cases April 15 and 16.
+Two other cases will be submitted to the Court without oral argument.
+Following are brief summaries of the April cases with the exception of one attorney discipline case.

 On Brief: Iowa’s Appellate Blog is devoted to appellate litigation with a focus on the Iowa Supreme Court, the Iowa Court of Appeals, and the U.S. Court of Appeals for the Eighth Circuit.